Gho-S-T/EC2_Intance_Details/README.md

 Getting EC2 instance details from single account

-Kindly refer to the 'main.py' for code
+Kindly refer to the 'main.py' for code.
 Output of the main.py is 'Instance_Details.csv'